Henry Connelly

-Henry Connelly (1800–August 12, 1866) was Governor of the New Mexico Territory during the American Civil War.
+Henry Connelly (1800–August 12, 1866) was the governor of New Mexico Territory during the American Civil War.
 He was appointed by President Lincoln and served from September 4, 1861, until July 6, 1866.
 During his term, the territory broke into two, and then three parts due to the Civil War and administrative problems.

 Early years

 Connelly was born in Spencer County, Kentucky, in 1800.
 In 1828, he received a medical degree from Transylvania University in Lexington, Kentucky.
 He practiced medicine and ran a store in Liberty, Missouri, from 1820 until 1824, when he traveled the Santa Fe Trail from Independence, Missouri to Santa Fe, New Mexico with other merchants.
 During and following these years of travel and trading, he no longer practiced medicine, except in the case of an emergency.
 In 1828 he moved to Chihuahua, Mexico where he lived until 1848, continuing to make business journeys to Missouri and New Orleans.
 He married a Mexican woman there in 1838, with whom he had three children.
 Sometime in the 1840s he moved to Peralta about 17 miles south of the town of Albuquerque, New Mexico.
 Connelly participated in negotiations in Santa Fe between governor Manuel Armijo and James W. Magoffin (another early trader gaining wealth from Santa Fe trail commerce, and brother-in-law of Susan Shelby Magoffin), preparing the way for Kearny's 1846 bloodless Capture of Santa Fe during the Mexican–American War.